Buffy the Vampire Slayer/Dirty Girls

 [edit] Quotes

-- Caleb: Now, it's a simple story.
+• Caleb: Now, it's a simple story.
 Stop me if you've heard it.
-I have found and truly believe that there is nothing so bad it cannot be made better with a story.
+I have found and truly believe that there's nothing so bad it cannot be made better with a story.
 And this one's got a happy ending.
-There once was a woman, and she was foul, like all women, for Adam's rib was dirty—just like Adam himself—for what was he, but human.
-But this woman, she was filled with darkness, despair, and why?
+There once was a woman and she was foul, like all women, for Adam's rib was dirty — just like Adam himself — for what was he but human.
+But this woman — she was filled with darkness, despair, and why?
 Because she did not know.
 She could not see.
 She didn't know the good news, the glory that was coming.
 That'd be you.
 For the kingdom, the power, and the glory are yours, now and forever.
 You show up, they'll get in line.
 'Cause they followed her.
-And all they have to do is take one more step, and I'll kill them all.
+And all they have to do is take one more step and I'll kill them all.
 See?
 I told you it had a happy ending.